arjunarippa/LearnGo/README.md

 # LearnGo
-This is my learnings from GoLang.
+These are my learnings from GoLang.
 I'm creating this page so that anyone who is new to GoLang can make use of this page.

 # How to Run the program:
 go run <filename>.go